hypercore-protocol/hypercore-protocol/README.md

 ```

 If you don't specify a peer id a random 32 byte will be used.
-You can access the peer id using `p.id` and the remote peer id using `p.remoteId`.
+You can access the local peer id using `stream.id` and the remote peer id using `stream.remoteId`.

 #### `var feed = stream.feed(key)`